 The project will open up new possibilities for investigating the impact of policy changes on the life course of individuals at unprecedented levels of accuracy, reliability and complexity.
 The project contributes to open science, decision making, and society at large by

 - developing a new transparent and coherent modelling framework for complex life course data,

 - assessing the mechanisms and the various direct and indirect effects of past and potential parental leave reforms on parents’ long-term work–family life course.

-PREDLIFE will be launched in September 2020 and will be carried out at the Department of Social Research, University of Turku (UTU) and at the Department of Mathematics and Statistics, University of Jyväskylä (JYU).
+PREDLIFE was launched in September 2020 and is carried out at the Department of Social Research, University of Turku (UTU) and at the Department of Mathematics and Statistics, University of Jyväskylä (JYU).
 The project strongly connects sociological research, causal decision making and prediction problems, development of statistical methodology, statistical software development, and efficient visual dissemination of the results.

 The consortium PI and the leader of the sociology subproject is Dr Satu Helske (UTU) and the PI of the statistics subproject is Dr Jouni Helske (JYU).
+The whole research team is introduced here.
 PREDLIFE is funded by the Academy of Finland in 2020–2024 and is part of the research flagship Inequalities, Interventions, and New Welfare State (INVEST).
 It is also strongly connected to the JYU thematic research area of Decision analytics utilizing causal models and multiobjective optimization (DEMO).